UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 100%;"}
 *Fig 9.
 Quantitative results for HAT compared to other methods [1].*

-(TODO: EXPLAIN WHAT HAT, HAT-S, AND HAT-L ARE)
+HAT, HAT-S, and HAT-L share the same architecture, with HAT matching SwinIR’s depth and width, HAT-L doubling RHAGs for a larger model, and HAT-S having fewer parameters with 144 channels.

 Quantitatively, in terms of peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM), two standard metrics for image reconstruction, HAT outperforms its peers (if only slightly).